nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

     - With replication factor 2 or more and strong consistency manually resetting the roster to the available nodes will bring the system back online without data loss.

-We'll focus on this scenario as it presents an intriguing challenge.
+We'll have a detailed focus on this particular scenario as it presents an intriguing challenge.

 By now, you should be familiar with setting up VPCs across two regions and establishing a peering connection between them.
 If you need a refresher, refer to Day 1 of the series titled "Simple Cross-Region Messaging Application."